-Karen is a Senior Associate in our Family Law Team with over fifteen years experience as a family lawyer.
+Karen is a Legal Director in our Family Law team with over 15 years experience as a family lawyer.

 She has been accredited by the Law Society of Scotland as a specialist in Family Law, Child Law and Family Mediation.